koilkl/ISDN-3000C-Kaile_Li-lab1/README.md

 - The task1 files are in task1 folder
 - The task2 files are in task1 folder
 - info folder is the folder cloned from the repositry
+- tutorial folder is stored the tutorial code

 ## And below is the change list for task1:
 # For funtions: